|Nutritional Guidelines (per serving)|

 |Servings: 12 servings|

 |Amount per serving|

 |% Daily Value*|

 |Saturated Fat 2g||8%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Homemade flour tortillas are so fresh and delicious, you can certainly taste the difference from the commercially made store bought version.
-The best part is, they are incredibly easy to prepare because you only need four simple ingredients.
+Homemade flour tortillas are so fresh and delicious, you can certainly taste the difference from the commercially made store-bought version.
+The best part is, they are incredibly easy to prepare and you only need four simple ingredients.